UCSD-SUMS/constitution/constitution.md

 The Treasurer must:

 * Manage SUMS' finances, including the petty cash fund (see [Petty Cash](#petty-cash)).
+* Provide a weekly report on finances in the SUMS Discord channel and board meetings.
-* Lead the completion of all funding requests and event reimbursements.
+* Lead the completion of all event reimbursements.
+* Assist the Events Chair in making purchases for events.
 * Archive all receipts and invoices.
 * Lead fundraisers and merchandise sales.